10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 The aloe is among the many plants that are toxic to dogs.
 The gel of the aloe plant, which people value for its soothing benefits, contains chemical components that make the plant toxic to dogs when consumed.

-Aloe is among the many plants that are toxic to dogs.
+Aloe is among the many plants toxic to dogs.
 The gel of the aloe plant, which people value for its soothing benefits, contains chemical components that make the plant toxic to dogs when consumed.

 2. Golden Pothos

-The twisting, meandering, ivy-like golden pothos is also among the long list of plants that are toxic to dogs.
+The twisting, meandering, ivy-like golden pothos is also among the long list of plants toxic to dogs.
 This plant contains insoluble calcium oxalates – glass-like crystals that can cause your dog to experience severe discomfort.

 Ingestion typically brings on oral irritation, drooling, vomiting, and itching in dogs.
 The itch can sometimes lead to pain and an intense burning sensation around your pet’s mouth.